GraniteGobbler/digital-electronics-1/labs/project_UART/README.md

 The baud rate is variable in a standard range: **4800** to **115200** bps, this is set by three switches and is visible on the display.<br>
 Our implementation uses a manual transmitter/receiver mode toggle.
 In the transmitter mode, the board is either continuously sending set data, which is toggled by the **S.b.** switch, or just once. ***Odkaz na konkretne tlacidlo*** <br>

-Once the baud rate, start bit, data width and parity bit are set, the communication is ready to begin. <br>
+Once the baud rate, start bit, data bits and parity bit are set, the communication is ready to begin. <br>
 In the receiver mode, the receiver is waiting for a start bit and then reads the incoming data, calculates parity and shows whether the read signal is faulty. ***(and which bit was incorrect)*** <br>

 The boards are connected via the Pmod ports JA on the **transmitter** and JB on the **receiver** side, using pin 1 and pin 6 (GND). <br>